Violet Ida Chomley

 JOHN DALY, Undertaker.4

 Land-Note*18 Aug 1903 PAK-104.
 Memo 30832.
-George Hawkins Ievers of 265 Collins Street Melbourne Auctioneer and Robert Lancelot Jevers of Mount Ievers Royal Park Estate are registered proprietors of the within described land as executors to whom probabte of the will and codicil of William Ievers (who died 14th January 1901) was granted 4th June 1901.5
+George Hawkins Ievers of 265 Collins Street Melbourne Auctioneer and Robert Lancelot Ievers of Mount Ievers Royal Park Estate are registered proprietors of the within described land as executors to whom probabte of the will and codicil of William Ievers (who died 14th January 1901) was granted 4th June 1901.5

 Land-UBeac*28 Aug 1903 PAK-104.
 Transfer from William Ievers to Margaret Fitzgerald.
 17a 0r 38p.6